ValveSoftware/openvr/docs/Driver_API_Documentation.md

     * `simulate_controller_type` (default: true) - Optional.
 If this layout should also add the controller simulation option to the binding.
     * `simulate_render_model` (default: true) - Optional.
 If this layout should also add the controller render model simulation option to the binding.
     * `simulate_HMD` (default: true) - Optional.
 If this layout should also add the HMD simulation option to the binding.
+    * `autoremappings` - Optional.
+Array of autoremapping objects.
+If all of your components are _exactly_ the same you don't need this.
+        * `from` - Required.
+A string component path.
+Ex: "/user/hand/right/input/trigger"
+        * `to` - Required.
+A string component path or a list of string component paths.
+Ex: "/user/hand/right/input/trigger" or: ["/user/hand/right/input/trigger", "/user/hand/right/input/grip"]
+        * `parameters` - Optional.
+Object listing parameters to use for the resulting mapping.
+        * `mirror` (default: true) - Optional.
+By default we duplicate and mirror component paths from left to right and right to left.
     * `remappings` - Optional.
 Array of remapping objects.
-If all of your components are the same you don't need this.
+If all of your components are _exactly_ the same you don't need this.
         * `from` - Required.
 An object specifying the type(s) of binding(s) to recognize.
             * `path` - Required.
 The full path of the component to remap bindings from.
             * `mode` - Optional.
 The type of binding mode to remap bindings from.